Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 - An **Azure AD** tenant.
 For more information see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
 - A user account in your **Azure AD** tenant.
 This sample will not work with a **personal Microsoft account**.
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.
 - [Azure AD premium P1](https://azure.microsoft.com/pricing/details/active-directory/) is required to work with **Conditional Access** policies.
+- An [Azure CosmosDB API for MongoDB](https://docs.microsoft.com/azure/cosmos-db/mongodb/mongodb-introduction) instance is required to.
+See how to create here one [here](https://docs.microsoft.com/azure/cosmos-db/sql/create-cosmosdb-resources-portal#create-an-azure-cosmos-db-account).

 ## Setup